Fancy That Cake F.A.Q.’s

 What is your cancellation / refund policy?

 Your down payment is non-refundable.
 Beyond that you may cancel at any time with the following exception.
 If cancellation occurs within three days of the delivery date for non-wedding cakes or two weeks for wedding cakes full payment is required.
 Notice will be sent to a collection agency if absolutely necessary.
 Keep in mind I am a small business and I am a single cake artist.
-I typically turn away business when i have your down payment to commission your cake(s).
+I typically turn away business when I have your down payment to commission your cake(s).
 Please contact me ASAP if you believe you will be canceling.
-Date changes will be handled on a case-by-case basis; changing a Saturday due date to a Friday or Sunday pick-up is usually no problem, whereas changing to a different week or even month may be handled in almost the same way as a cancellation.
+Date changes will be handled on a case-by-case basis; changing a Saturday due date to a Friday or Sunday pick-up is usually no problem, whereas changing to a different week or even month or year may be handled in almost the same way as a cancellation.

 Do you offer delivery and how much do you charge?

 Yes, we deliver!
 We (that is me and my hubby) deliver wedding cake orders that are $400 or more, and occasionally I will deliver cakes for other occasions if they are exceptionally large and/or pose some other challenge to the customer.
 But I’ve also delivered small cakes for various occasions besides weddings.
 If you have a special request for delivery, just ask.
 I’m not saying I’ll do it every time, but I’ll definitely do my best to make you happy.